5 Concerns Cavaliers Still Must Address Despite Recent Turnaround

-Of the 13 teams they've played and beat, only two (the Detroit Pistons and Philadelphia 76ers) would be in the playoffs if the season ended today.
+Of the 13 teams they've played and beaten, only two (the Detroit Pistons and Philadelphia 76ers) would be in the playoffs if the season ended today.
 Cleveland has mostly feasted on bottom-feeders, playing the three worst Western Conference teams (Dallas Mavericks, Sacramento Kings, Memphis Grizzlies) and the four worst teams in the East (Atlanta Hawks, Chicago Bulls, Brooklyn Nets and Charlotte Hornets).

-This isn't to say Cleveland won't or can't knock off a team like the Golden State Warriors now, but rather that the level of competition should be considered before calling them a true title contender.
+This isn't to say Cleveland won't or can't knock off a team like the Golden State Warriors now, but rather that the level of competition should be considered before calling it a true title contender.

 The last time the Cavaliers played against one of the true powerhouse teams in the NBA was the last time they lost.
 Cleveland dropped a Nov.
 9 duel against the Houston Rockets 117-113 in what was actually one of their best games of the season.

-Can a Derrick Rose, Dwyane Wade Backcourt Work?
+Can a Derrick Rose/Dwyane Wade Backcourt Work?

-Rose is still out with an ankle injury with no return date set.
+Rose is still out with an ankle injury, with no return date set.